aspose-words/Aspose.Words-Documentation/cpp/release-notes/release-notes-2020/aspose-words-for-cpp-20-9-release-notes/_index.md

 ﻿---
-title: Aspose.Words for C++ 20.9 Release Notes – Aspose.Words for С++
+title: Aspose.Words for C++ 20.9 Release Notes
 articleTitle: Aspose.Words for C++ 20.9 Release Notes
 linktitle: Aspose.Words for C++ 20.9 Release Notes
 description: "Aspose.Words for C++ 20.9 Release Notes – learn about the latest updates and fixes."